aframevr/aframe/docs/components/screenshot.md

 ## Methods

-To take a screenshot programatically and get a canvas, call `getCanvas()`:
+To take a screenshot programmatically and get a canvas, call `getCanvas()`:

 ```js
 // `screenshot.projection` property can be `equirectangular` or `perspective`.